gradygolden/Cybersecurity-Projects/README.md

 # Implementing a SOC and Honeynet in Azure

-*NOTE- this page is under construction and being updated with images.
+*NOTE- this page is under construction and being updated with images to better demonstrate the architecture.

 ## Introduction and Architecture
 In this project, I created a SOC and honeynet using multiple resources in Microsoft Azure and ingested their logs into a Log Analytics Workspace, which was then connected to Microsoft Sentinel acting as a SIEM.